 In a large heavy saucepan, stir together the water and sugar.
 Bring to a boil, and heat to between 234°F and 240°F (112°C and 116°C), or until a small amount of syrup dropped into cold water forms a soft ball that flattens when removed from the water and placed on a flat surface.

 Remove from the heat, and stir in the marshmallow creme, vanilla, food coloring, and pecans.
 Let the mixture sit for about 5 minutes until slightly cooled and thickened.

 Drop by spoonfuls onto waxed paper.
 Chill until firm before storing in an airtight container.
 Makes about 2 dozen candies.

-Here's a few practical tips to help you in getting perfect results with the old fashioned Divinity candy recipes:
+Here's a few practical tips to help you in getting perfect results with a Divinity candy recipe:

 Some experimentation can be expected if you are inexperienced in making Divinity, since misjudging its cooking time can greatly affect the results.